 The University of Melbourne is recognised internationally as a leader in graduate research training.
 As one of our graduate researchers, you’ll work in first-rate facilities with leading experts and supervisors in your field.Find out more

 Research training and professional development

-Melbourne Centre for the Study of Higher Education boasts a diverse, innovative and comprehensive range of programs to get your research off to a successful start and guide you through your candidature to completion and beyond.
-Whether you're thinking of a career in academia or industry, there's something for everyone.
+The Melbourne Centre for the Study of Higher Education hosts a diverse, innovative and comprehensive range of programs.
+These get your research off to a successful start and guide you through candidature to completion, and beyond.Find out more

 Customised professional development programs in many areas of professional and technical education to meet your specific development needs.Find out more